|Share on Facebook|

-Once an Oak Park favorite, the restaurant has had a harder time attracting customers in recent years.
+Once an Oak Park favorite, the restaurant, which opened in 1983, has had a harder time attracting customers in recent years.
 For that reason, Geppetto's owner Oleg Vachenko opted to cease operations, according Geri McLauchlan, who owns the building.

 "He's been losing money for months and he decided to close his doors," McLauchlan.
 "He implied to us that he's getting out of the [restaurant] business."

 Vachenko did not respond to Wednesday Journal's requests for comment.

 In McLauchlan's opinion, Geppetto's low prices combined with the changing restaurant industry contributed to the lowered profits.

 "The restaurant business is totally changing, and I don't think he was charging enough," she said.
 "He just got tired of owning a restaurant, so he decided to move on."

 McLauchlan and her husband purchased the building almost two years ago and put in a lot of effort to refurbish it, putting in a new roof, gutters, grease traps, water heaters, air conditioning and heating.
 They also replaced the wastepipes and renovated the four apartments above Geppetto's.

 "We really put our heart and soul into the building," she said.
 "We weren't afraid to spend the money to fix things up for whomever."